-A new LDA-based method (BLDA) for face recognition has been proposed in this paper.
-As opposed to conventional LDA, BLDA is based on 2D matrices rather than 1D vectors.
-That is, we firstly divides the original image into blocks.
+New methods for face recognition have been proposed in this paper.
+As opposed to conventional PCA and LDA, Line-based PCA and Line-based LDA is based on 2D matrices rather than 1D vectors.
+That is, we firstly divide the original image into blocks.
 Then, we transform the image into a vector of blocks.
 By using row vector to represent each block, we can get the new matrix which is the representation of the image.
-Finally LDA can be applied directly on these matrices.
-In contrast to the covariance matrix of LDA, the size of the image covariance matrix using BLDA is much smaller.
-As a result, BLDA has three important advantages over LDA.
+Finally PCA and LDA can be applied directly on these matrices.
+In contrast to the covariance matrices of traditional PCA and LDA approaches, the size of the image covariance matrices using new approaches are much smaller.
+As a result, those new approaches have three important advantages over traditional ones.
 First, it is easier to evaluate the covariance matrix accurately.
 Second, less time is required to determine the corresponding eigenvectors.
 And finally, block size could be changed to get the best results.